-During the journey, the protagonist gains maturity gradually and with difficulty.
+During the journey, the protagonist gains maturity, gradually and with difficulty.
 Usually, the plot depicts a conflict between the protagonist and the values of society.
-Finally, he or she accepts those values and they are accepted by the society, ending the dissatisfaction.
-Such a type of novel is also known as a coming-of-age novel.
+Finally, he or she accepts those values, and they are accepted by society, ending the dissatisfaction.
+Such a type of novel is also known as a “coming-of-age” novel.

-There are numerous examples of Bildungsroman or coming-of-age novels in English literature.
-Let us briefly analyze some:
+There are numerous examples of bildungsroman or coming-of-age novels in English literature.
+Let us briefly analyze a few:

-This can be termed as a Bildungsroman as it traces the life of David Copperfield from his childhood to maturity.
-His mother re-marries a man named Edward Murdstone who sends David to work for a wine merchant in London from where he runs away to finally reach his eccentric aunt Betsey Trotwood who agrees to raise him and calls him “Trot”.
-We see a change in David’s “undisciplined heart “as after Dora’s death, he does some soul searching and chooses sensible Agnes as his wife, a woman who had always loved him.
+This can be termed as a bildungsroman, as it traces the life of David Copperfield from his childhood to maturity.
+His mother re-marries a man named Edward Murdstone, who sends David to work for a wine merchant in London.
+He then runs away to finally reach his eccentric aunt Betsey Trotwood, who agrees to raise him, and calls him “Trot.”
+We see a change in David’s “undisciplined heart,” as after Dora’s death, he does some soul-searching, and chooses sensible Agnes – a woman who had always loved him – as his wife.

-This is a coming-of-age story of a character, Stephen Dedalus.
+This is a coming-of-age story of the character Stephen Dedalus.
 The story starts with Stephen in a boarding school at the age of sixteen.
-One day he goes back to his room.
-He falls sick due to the unbearable load of his sins and decides to change himself.
-He goes to the church for a confession where the cleric is exceptionally kind.
-Thus, Stephen discovers another path in his life as he becomes a cleric.
+One day he goes back to his room, falls sick due to the unbearable load of his sins, and decides to change himself.
+He goes to the church for a confession, and the cleric is exceptionally kind.
+Thus, Stephen discovers another path in his life, as he becomes a cleric.
 Later in the novel, Stephen’s life takes another turn.
 He realizes that he cannot waste his life as a cleric.
 He needs to live in society and be innovative like an artist.

-This is a most recent example of a Bildungsroman novel.
-The novel is divided in three acts; Childhood, Adult and Donor.
-It traces the life of Kathy, the protagonist and narrator of the novel.
-She is a “donor” who is harvested for organs to be donated to clients.
-We see Kathy as free-spirited, kind and loving in her childhood.
+We see Kathy as free-spirited, kind, and loving in her childhood.
 As a young woman she shows less emotion looking back at her past.
-At the end of the novel, she is a mature woman and accepts the lives of herself and her friends.
+At the end of the novel, she is a mature woman, and accepts the lives of herself and her friends.

 Function of Bildungsroman

-The Bildungsroman novel depicts and criticizes those vices of the society which cause the protagonist to suffer.
-The novel conveys a sense of realism because the protagonist is a common sensitive person who is affected by the loss that they suffer and this loss, ultimately, changes the course of their life.
+The bildungsroman novel depicts and criticizes those vices of society which cause the protagonist to suffer.
+The novel conveys a sense of realism, because the protagonist is a common sensitive person who is affected by the loss that they suffer, and this loss, ultimately, changes the course of their life.

-In addition, the psychological and moral growth of the protagonist gives us a deep insight into their characters and also helps to understand the conflict in their lives.
-As a result, we can identify ourselves with the coming-of-age characters and feel emotionally attached and interested as we see them pass different stages of their lives until they finally change for the good.
+In addition, the psychological and moral growth of the protagonist gives us a deep insight into the character, and also helps to understand the conflict in his or her life.
+As a result, we can identify ourselves with the coming-of-age characters, and feel emotionally attached and interested as we see them pass different stages of their lives, until they finally change for the good.